-The Atlantic Woodland Alliance is a voluntary partnership of organisations and individuals with a shared interest in the conservation and sustainable development of Scotland's temperate rainforest.
-Alliance Partners have worked together to compile this research report that shines a light on the condition of our rainforest.
-And we are continuing to work together to develop a strategy to Save Scotland's Rainforest.
+The Alliance for Scotland's Rainforest is a voluntary partnership of more than 20 organisations that are all committed to collaborative action for the benefit of the rainforest.
+Alliance partners worked together to compile this research report that shines a light on the condition of our rainforest.
+We are continuing to work together on our collaborative strategy to Save Scotland's Rainforest.